MicrosoftDocs/dataexplorer-docs/kusto/functions-library/log-reduce-fl.md

 The function runs multiples passes over the rows to be reduced to common patterns.
 The following list explains the passes:

 * **Regular expression replacements**: In this pass, each line is independently matched to a set of regular expressions, and each matched expression is replaced by a replacement symbol.
-The default regular expressions replace IPs, numbers and GUIDs with \/<IP\>, \<GUID\> and \/<NUM\>.
+The default regular expressions replace IP addresses, numbers, and GUIDs with \/<IP\>, \<GUID\> and \/<NUM\>.
 The user can prepend/append more regular expressions to those, or replace it with new ones or empty list by modifying *custom_regexes* and *custom_regexes_policy*.
-For example, to replace whole numbers with  \<WNUM\> set custom_regexes=pack_array('/^\d+$/', '\<WNUM\>'); to cancel regular expressions replacement set custom_regexes_policy='replace''.
+For example, to replace whole numbers with  \<WNUM\> set custom_regexes=pack_array('/^\d+$/', '\<WNUM\>'); to cancel regular expressions replacement set custom_regexes_policy='replace'.
 For each line, the function keeps list of the original expressions (before replacements) to be output as parameters of the generic replacement tokens.

 * **Tokenization**: similar to the previous step, each line is processed independently and broken into tokens based on set of *delimiters*.
 For example, to define breaking to tokens by either comma, period or semicolon set *delimiters*=pack_array(',', '.', ';').